pythonph/pycon-2015/_sources/volunteers.txt

   You may reach them at randallsayat@gmail.com, grace.coroza@gmail.com, beatobongco@gmail.com.

-6. Program Committee Chairs - Sony Valdez, Rodolfo Duldulao and Stef Sy
+6. Program Committee Chairs - Sony Valdez and Rodolfo Duldulao

   Sony, `Dulds <https://www.linkedin.com/in/rnduldulaojr>`_ and Stef are the people behind the `theme <http://pycon.python.ph/theme.html>`_ and our awesome program for PyConPH 2015.
 They are the ones who make sure that the quality talks and workshops we bring this PyCon will be a blast.